14 Top-Rated Hiking Trails In Washington State

 The road leading to the Ape Cave is closed seasonally for snowy conditions.
 Before you plan your visit, check with the Mount Saint Helens National Volcanic Monument for more information.

 This trek begins in the cooler temperatures of the woods and descends about 2 miles into a meadow and the banks of Swift Creek.
-From there, it takes you uphill about 1000 feet in the next two miles, through boulder fields and meadows, until you reach Lake Ann, roughly 2,400 feet above the trailhead.
+From there, it takes you uphill about 1000 feet in the next two miles through boulder fields and meadows until you reach Lake Ann at roughly 2,400 feet above the trailhead.

 Lake Ann wilderness area offers amazing views of Mt.Shuksan and its glaciers.
 Sometimes you can hear the crashing of ice falling off the glaciers and roaring water from the many waterfalls in the area.

 Twin Falls is a 3.6-mile out-and-back hiking trail near North Bend, WA, in the Olallie State Park.
-It is rated as moderate and is perfect for all skill levels.
-This makes Twin Falls one great trail for the family and dogs too.
-The area is used for hiking and nature runs.
-A Discovery Pass is required to park.
+It is rated as moderate, is perfect for all skill levels which makes Twin Falls a great trail for all the family and dogs too.
+The area is used for hiking and nature runs with a Discovery Pass required to park.

-The Twin Falls hike follows a river up to a sumptuous waterfall and has around 967 feet of elevation gain.
+The Twin Falls hike follows a river up around 967 feet of elevation gain till you reach a sumptuous waterfall.
 During the hike, you’ll walk through lush forest peppered with wildflowers and rich in wildlife before enjoying beautiful views of the 135-foot Twin Falls.

 North Bend is infamous for its blustery winds.
 You will want to pack some insulating layers as it can get chilly.
 The footpath is also wet and muddy, so be sure to wear a pair of waterproof boots or hiking shoes.

-Hikes in Seattle on one of the handful of urban trails there might be a little bit tame for some.
-But in Rattlesnake Ledge we find an awesome, far-from-tame option that, at just 30 minutes away by car, is close enough to be considered a “Seattle hike”.
+Hikes on one of the handful of urban trails in Seattle might be a little tame for some.
+But in Rattlesnake Ledge we find an awesome, far-from-tame option that at just a 30-minute drive away, is close enough to be considered a “Seattle hike”.

-The Mount Pilchuck Trail is a 6-mile out-and-back hike located near Granite Falls, WA, in the Mount Pilchuck State Park.
-The road leading to the trail takes you up to 5,300 feet.
-It is not maintained and is best traveled with an all-wheel-drive vehicle.
+The Mount Pilchuck Trail is an out-and-back hike totaling 6 miles located near Granite Falls, WA, in the Mount Pilchuck State Park.
+The road leading to the trail takes you up to 5,300 feet and since it is not maintained its best traveled with an all-wheel-drive vehicle.

 This high-elevation trail is located within the Mount Baker-Snoqualmie National Forest in the North Cascades.
-It’s highly trafficked from June through October for hikes, running, or snowshoeing.
+It’s highly trafficked from June through October for hiking, running, or snowshoeing.
 Dogs are allowed on a leash.

-At the top of the mountain, you will find an old fire lookout tower and breathtaking panoramic views of Mount Rainier, Mount Baker, Puget Sound, and the Olympic Peninsula to the far west.
+At the top of the mountain, you’ll find an old fire lookout tower and breathtaking panoramic views of Mount Baker, Mount Rainier, Puget Sound, and the Olympic Peninsula to the far west.

-Steamboat Rock is a 6-mile loop near Electric City, WA, in the Steamboat Rock State Park.
-With only 650 feet of elevation gain, it is rated as moderate but is one of the best hikes in Washington State for family fun and dogs on a leash.
-The area provides a variety of activities and is most popular March through April for day hikes or campers.
+Steamboat Rock is a 6-mile loop trail near Electric City, WA, in the Steamboat Rock State Park.
+With only 650 feet of elevation gain, it is rated as moderate and is one of the best hikes in Washington State for family fun, and dogs on a leash can join in too.
+The area provides a variety of activities and is most popular from March through April for day hikes or campers.

 Wildlife sightings are aplenty here and the area is very popular for bird watching.
 Deer are also often scattered throughout the trees.
-Also keep a watchful eye out for rattlesnakes, as they’re prone to slither onto the paths from time to time.
+Keep a watchful eye out for rattlesnakes, as they’re prone to slither onto the paths from time to time.

-If you don’t have time to head further afield for your hikes, Seattle has its very own quasi-hiking-area on your doorstep.
-Discovery Park in northwest Magnolia might lack the awe-factor of other great Washington State hiking trails on your list, but has enough options to let you get your fill of nature time without (technically) leaving the city.
+If you don’t have time to head further afield for your hikes, Seattle has its very own quasi-hiking area on your doorstep.
+Discovery Park in northwest Magnolia might lack the awe-factor of other great Washington State hiking trails on our list, but it has enough options to let you get your fill of nature time without (technically) leaving the city.

-The pick of the bunch is the 2.8-mile Loop Trail, which wends through woods and meadows to a high bluff overlooking Puget Sound and offers awesome views of the downtown skyline.
-It ain’t an epic, granted, but as Seattle hikes go, it’s the best of them.
+The pick of the bunch is the 2.8-mile Loop Trail, which winds through woods and meadows to a high bluff overlooking Puget Sound offering awesome views of the downtown skyline.
+It ain’t epic, granted, but as Seattle hikes go, it’s the best.

 Get Your Wander On In Washington